-1. ORGANIZATION
+1.ORGANIZATION

-Autohome Inc., formerly known as Sequel Limited (the "Company"), was incorporated under the laws of the Cayman Islands on June 23, 2008.
+Autohome Inc., formerly known as Sequel Limited (together with its subsidiaries, VIEs and VIEs' subsidiaries is defined as the "Company"), was incorporated under the laws of the Cayman Islands on June 23, 2008.
 Upon incorporation, the Company was 100% owned by Telstra Holdings Pty Ltd. ("Telstra").
 On June 27, 2008 (the "Acquisition date"), the Company acquired Cheerbright International Holdings Limited ("Cheerbright"), China Topside Co., Ltd. ("China Topside"), and Norstar Advertising Media Holdings Co., Ltd. ("Norstar"), and their respective wholly foreign-owned enterprises and variable interest entities ("VIEs").
 Subsequent to the acquisition, the Company was owned 55% by Telstra, and 45% by the selling shareholders of Cheerbright, China Topside and Norstar.
-In May 2012, Telstra acquired additional ordinary shares of the Company from other shareholders.
-In June 2016, Telstra completed the sale of approximately 47.4% of the then total issued shares in the Company to Yun Chen Capital Cayman ("Yun Chen"), a subsidiary of Ping An Insurance Company of China, Ltd. ("Ping An") and on February 22, 2017, Yun Chen further acquired from Telstra approximately 6.5% of the then total issued shares in the Company.
-After the consummation of the sale, Yun Chen has become the Company's controlling shareholder since June 2016.
+In May 2012, Telstra acquired additional ordinary shares of Autohome Inc. from other shareholders.
+In June 2016, Telstra completed the sale of approximately 47.4% of the then total issued shares in Autohome Inc. to Yun Chen Capital Cayman ("Yun Chen"), a subsidiary of Ping An Insurance Company of China, Ltd. ("Ping An") and on February 22, 2017, Yun Chen further acquired from Telstra approximately 6.5% of the then total issued shares in Autohome Inc. After the consummation of the sale, Yun Chen has become the Company's controlling shareholder since June 2016.

-The Company successfully completed its IPO and listing of 8,993,000 American Depositary Shares ("ADSs") on the New York Stock Exchange in December, 2013, and raised net proceeds of US\$142,590 from the offering.
+Autohome Inc. successfully completed its IPO and listing of 8,993,000 American Depositary Shares ("ADSs") on the New York Stock Exchange in December, 2013, and raised net proceeds of US\$142.59 million from the offering.
 Each ADS represents four ordinary shares (previously 1 ADS represents 1 ordinary share before the ADS Ratio Change as detailed in Note 2(a)).
-Upon the completion of IPO in December 2013, the Company's dual-class ordinary share structure came into effect.
-Upon the completion of follow-on offering in November 2014, 2,424,801 ADSs were issued by the Company and 6,964,612 Class B ordinary shares before the Share Subdivision as detailed in Note 2(a) were converted into Class A ordinary shares.
-The net proceeds from the follow-on offering amounted to US\$97,344 net of issuance cost.
+Upon the completion of IPO in December 2013, Autohome Inc.'s dual-class ordinary share structure came into effect.
+Upon the completion of follow-on offering in November 2014, 2,424,801 ADSs were issued by Autohome Inc. and 6,964,612 Class B ordinary shares before the Share Subdivision as detailed in Note 2(a) were converted into Class A ordinary shares.
+The net proceeds from the follow-on offering amounted to US\$97.34 million net of issuance cost.
 Upon the transfer of 47.4% share ownership by Telstra to Yun Chen in June 2016, all the Class B ordinary shares were converted into Class A ordinary shares.

-On March 15, 2021, the Company successfully completed its global offering and the Company's ordinary shares have been listed on the Hong Kong Stock Exchange.
-The Company issued 24,738,400 ordinary shares, including 4,544,000 ordinary shares under an over-allotment option.
-Net proceeds raised by the Company from the global offering after deducting underwriting discounts and commissions and other offering expenses amounted to Hong Kong Dollar ("HK\$") 4,294,850.
+On March 15, 2021, Autohome Inc. successfully completed its global offering and the Company's ordinary shares have been listed on the Hong Kong Stock Exchange.
+Autohome Inc. issued 24,738,400 ordinary shares, including 4,544,000 ordinary shares under an over-allotment option.
+Net proceeds raised by the Autohome Inc. from the global offering after deducting underwriting discounts and commissions and other offering expenses amounted to Hong Kong Dollar ("HK\$") 4,294.85 million.

-As of December 31, 2021, the Company had 505,183,788 issued and outstanding ordinary shares after considering the effects of the Share Subdivision as detailed in Note 2(a).
-Yun Chen was the Company's controlling shareholder who held 44.5% of the total equity interest and a significant percentage of the voting rights in the Company as of December 31, 2021, by which it has substantial influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations and the sale of all or substantially all of the Company's assets, election of directors and other significant corporate actions.
+As of December 31, 2022, Autohome Inc. had 492,742,468 issued and outstanding ordinary shares after considering the effects of the Share Subdivision as detailed in Note 2(a).
+Yun Chen was the Company's controlling shareholder who held 45.6% of the total equity interest and a significant percentage of the voting rights in the Company as of December 31, 2022, by which it has substantial influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations and the sale of all or substantially all of the Company's assets, election of directors and other significant corporate actions.